Mountain Lake, Minnesota

 Mountain Lake is a city in Cottonwood County, Minnesota, United States.
-The population was 2,104 at the 2010 census.
+The population was 1,999 as of the 2020 census.

-Mountain Lake was initially composed mostly of the 1,800 Low German (or more specifically, Plautdietsch) speaking Mennonites from Russia who settled there between 1873 and 1880.
-Although the city has gradually become more diverse, with the more recent addition of immigrant groups including Lao, Hmong, and Hispanic people, a significant percentage of its inhabitants still have Mennonite surnames.
+Mountain Lake was initially populated mostly by 1,800 Low German (or more specifically, Plautdietsch) speaking Mennonites from Russia who settled there between 1873 and 1880.
+The city has become more diverse, with the more recent addition of immigrant groups including Lao, Hmong, and Hispanic people, but a significant proportion of its inhabitants still have Mennonite surnames.

 History

 The city of Mountain Lake was formally platted on May 25, 1872.
 It has had a post office in operation since 1871.

 Original settlement

 The name "Mountain Lake" is usually attributed to early settler William Mason.
-The city's official website recalls, "the first white settler to the area, William Mason, found a shallow 900-acre lake with three islands.
+The city's website says: "the first white settler to the area, William Mason, found a shallow 900-acre lake with three islands.
 The two smaller islands just broke the water's surface.
 The third much larger, higher island looked to Mason like a mountain rising from the lake.
 He named the lake Mountain Lake and the island Mountain Island."
 The top of the island was covered with trees, and could be seen for miles around, thus serving as a landmark to early settlers.
-The story continues that in 1871 the St. Paul & Sioux City Railway had selected "Midway" as the name of the village, since it was located midway between Saint Paul, Minnesota and Sioux City, Iowa.
-However, Mason insisted that the village being platted be named "Mountain Lake".
+The story continues that in 1871 the St. Paul & Sioux City Railway had named the village "Midway", since it was midway between Saint Paul, Minnesota and Sioux City, Iowa.
+But Mason insisted that the village being platted be named "Mountain Lake".